LeCyberDucky/Project-ideas/README.md

   - Dump GBA roms from cartridges using an arduino
 - Noise cancellation with Arduino
 - Mod RC car to control it via the computer (also add a little camera)
+- Something with solar cells, a wireless MCU, and an e-ink display
+- Funny stuff with random old hardware, like programming a used calculator or building something with sensors and stuff from broken coffee machines

 ---
 ## Games